 The first step in the process of using customer data is to establish a data-driven system.
 Your organization should instill a data-driven behavior in all your operations.
 This will need a well-integrated information system and IT (information technology) infrastructure.
 You need to identify the different kinds of data elements you want to capture and their respective sources.

 You then need to categorize the data elements and identify which horizontal in your organization needs which data point immediately.
 This will help you create the required compartments and integrations in your data systems as well.
-While you do this, you should also ensure you are not exploiting your customers’ privacy or violating their safety.
+You should also ensure you are not exploiting your customers’ privacy or violating their safety while you do this.
 While you have access to all their data, it may be unethical to use this data for your strategies if you use this against them for your own benefit.

 Once you have identified these data elements and sources, you need to set the required infrastructure up.
-For instance, you need to set up the proper gateways, servers and information systems required to capture and store your customers’ digital footprint.
-You then need to integrate the various systems into a central system with the necessary authorization protocols put in place.
-In this process, perhaps you will also realize that you should isolate some data streams instead of integrating them as well.
+For instance, you need to set up the proper gateways, servers, and information systems required to capture and store your customers’ digital footprint.
+You then need to integrate the various systems into a central system with the necessary authorization protocols.
+In this process, perhaps you will also realize that you should isolate some data streams instead of integrating them.
 This will be one of the most crucial steps.
-You should note that the maintenance and security of these data systems should be constantly updated and taken care of.
+You should note that these data systems’ maintenance and security should be constantly updated and taken care of.

 Use data as a service- not just an entity!

-As discussed above, data can help you optimize and improve your existing processes and invent radically innovative operations.
+Data can help you optimize and improve your existing processes and invent radically innovative operations, as discussed above.
 You thus need to use data as a service.
-By this we mean, you can probably share your data elements with companies that create and provide analytical solutions.
-This will not only help you learn about your own performance but also compare the market trends and competitor performance.
+By this, we mean you can probably share your data elements with companies that create and provide analytical solutions.
+This will help you learn about your own performance and compare the market trends and competitor performance.
 It will help you gauge the customer sentiment better and design strategies to improve your customers’ average lifetime value.

 You need to collaborate with partners and identify the data sources you can share with them.
 In exchange, you even might want to get access to some secondary data sources that you may need for your analysis.
 For instance, if you are in the retail business, you may want to collaborate with companies that scrape macro-economic data on fuel prices or even GDP.
 This will help you improve the supply chain processes or decide your budget for the next fiscal year.